General Application for GST/HST Rebates

 Example

-A non-resident supplier, not registered for the GST/HST, supplies a good on an installed basis to a person who is registered for the GST/HST.
-The non-resident supplier enters into a contract with a second non-resident, who is also not registered for GST/HST, to perform the installation services.
+A non-resident supplier who is not registered under the normal GST/HST regime supplies a good on an installed basis to a person who is registered under the normal GST/HST regime.
+The non-resident supplier enters into a contract with a second non-resident, who is also not registered under the normal GST/HST regime, to perform the installation services.
+The second non-resident further contracts with another supplier, who is registered under the normal GST/HST regime, to install the good in real property in Canada.

-In this example, the second non-resident would be the one eligible for the rebate for the GST/HST on the installation service, not the original non-resident supplier of the good, and the supplier of the installation service may pay or credit the rebate to the second non-resident.
+In this example, the second non-resident would be the one eligible for the rebate for the GST/HST paid on the installation service, not the original non-resident supplier of the good, and the supplier of the installation service may pay or credit the rebate to the second non-resident.

 Joint and several liability